lsst-sqre/sqr-044/index.rst

 IDM-2006
     Owners must be able to rename groups while preserving all quota grants and membership.
+    Groups must therefore be assigned a unique identifier (GID) that does not change when the group is renamed.
+    Science Platform services should use that identifier rather than the group name wherever possible.
+    If not possible, Science Platform services must be prepared for groups to be renamed and handle that appropriately, similar to the requirements for renaming users given in IDM-0012.

 IDM-2007
     Owners must be able to delete groups.